stock2shop/website/content/features/shopify.md

 <!-- inventory_management -->
 ### Track Stock Levels
 Stock2Shop can track stock quantities on Shopify and prevent Overselling of Products.
-Product quantity values will be sent from your ERP to Shopify and deductions will process from your ERP after Orders are raised.
+Product quantity values will be sent from your ERP to Shopify and quantity deductions will process from your ERP after Orders are raised.

 <!-- queue_fulfill_odder -->
 ### Fixed Fulfillment Orders